VARK® Learning Styles help our Twisted Tutors understand how our Twisted Learners Learn.

 - Practice turning visuals into test questions

-A: Auditory – Auditory Learners learn best while they are actively listening.
-They prefer to ingest information through audio or video clips, or by discussing a topic.
+Auditory Learners learn best while they are actively listening.
+They prefer to ingest information through audio clips or by discussing a topic.
 They are able to take in what they need simply by listening intently.
 Combine this with a tendency to want to talk, auditory learners can sometimes appear disruptive or uninterested in class.
-They think in words, like wordplay and puns, and love telling stories.
-They’re also the types of children who memorize things easily, from dates and spelling words to trivia — one reason they know all the words to their favourite songs.
+They think in words, enjoy wordplay and puns, and love telling stories.
+They’re also the types of children who memorize things easily—dates, spelling words, random trivia, and especially the words to their favourite songs.

 - Note examples or stories (as class shares any)